RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 The function takes three arguments:

-- **coins (u64):** The quantity of tokens to be transferred.
+- **coins (u64):** The number of tokens to be transferred.
 - **from (Address):** The sender's address initiating the token transfer.
 - **target (Address):** The recipient address that will receive the tokens.

 Steps involved in the `transfer_coins_to_address` function:

-1. **Balance Checks:** It checks that the sender has enough tokens to cover the transfer.
+1. **Balance Check:** It checks whether the sender has enough tokens to cover the transfer.
 2. **Insufficient Balance Handling:** If there are not enough tokens, the transaction is stopped to prevent an invalid transfer.
-3. **Balance Updates:** If the balance is sufficient, it deducts the specified amount from the sender's balance and adds it to the recipient's balance.
+3. **Balance Update:** If the balance is sufficient, it deducts the specified amount from the sender's balance and adds it to the recipient's balance.
-4. **Storage Updates:** Finally, it updates the storage to reflect the new balances of both the sender and the recipient.
+4. **Storage Update:** Finally, it updates the storage to reflect the new balances of both the sender and the recipient.

-The `transfer_coins_to_contract` function builds on this by allowing token transfers to another contract on the Fuel network.
+The `transfer_coins_to_contract` function builds on this by allowing transfer of the tokens to another contract on the Fuel network.

 ### Checking Token Balances

-This function provides a view into how many tokens each address or contract holds.
+This function shows the token balance of the specified address or contract.

 Here's a snippet of the `get_balance` function to illustrate its core components: